giantswarm/gitops-template/docs/add_cluster_app.md

 Follow the below instructions to store CAPx cluster in the repository.
 The instructions respect the [repository structure](./repo_structure.md).

+This doc will show you both how to add a CAPX cluster definition and how to create a cluster based on one of the ready definitions.
+Adding definition can be done on two levels: templates and version specific, see [create template base](#create-shared-template-base) and [create versioned base](#create-versioned-base).

+If all you want is to create a new CAPX cluster using an existing definition, skip to [creating cluster based on existing bases](#creating-cluster-based-on-existing-bases).

 **IMPORTANT**, CAPx configuration utilizes the [App Platform Configuration Levels](https://docs.giantswarm.io/app-platform/app-configuration/#levels), in the following manner:

 - bases provide default configuration via App' `config` field,